BartSte/dotfiles/README.md

 `davmail`, `mbsync` and `notmuch` are combined into 1 command: `mailsync`.
 This makes updating the emails easier.
 By running `mymailsync`, the correct davmail config is selected for you aswell.
+Note that no davmail is needed when using an app password, so it is only activated when a davmail config is presented as an argument.

 ### Khalorg & Khard